-An interior decorator is a contractor - usually independent - that you bring in to create a coherent sense of style in your Toronto bed & breakfast or private home.
+An interior decorator is a contractor - usually independent - that you bring in to create a coherent sense of style in your home or condo.
 They create design themes and coordinate decor within rooms and between different rooms.
 They paint, choose artwork, recommend flooring types, purchase and place decorative items such as sculptures and vases, and choose the furniture that will go in each room.
 They can work from a blank slate (i.e. new apartment) or revamp an old look that you've grown tired of.

 Interior decorators work mostly with the cosmetic and aesthetic aspects of your home's design, so they have to have a solid sense of color and texture, be familiar with various cultural and decorating styles, be able to do light work such as painting and furniture assembly, and be able to work within the client's budget.
 They do not, however, do renovations, lay flooring, re-wire electrical sockets, move walls, and the like.
 If your house plans require this sort of work, hire an interior designer or a building contractor before you bring in an interior decorator.